jasonmacduffie/isles-of-maga/breach.md

 - **Animals** is a measure of skill in handling animals.
 - **Archery** is a measure of skill in using a bow and arrow.
 - **Barter** is a measure of skill in making good deals.
-- **Benevolence** is a measure of skill in casting positive spells.
+- **Benevolence** is a measure of skill in casting "helpful" spells.
 - **Defense** is a measure of skill in dodging and blocking.
 - **Enchanting** is a measure of knowledge about magical artifacts.
 This is a crafting ability allowing the character to imbue items with magical effects.
-- **Malevolence** is a measure of skill in casting negative spells.
+- **Malevolence** is a measure of skill in casting "harmful" spells.
 - **Melee** is a measure of skill in fighting with a melee weapon.
 - **Security** is a measure of skill in breaking locks.
 - **Smithing** is a measure of skill in working on leather and metal.
 This is a crafting ability allowing the character to create weapons and armor.